Status of this Document

 Update the previous Change Set:

-property that points to the new Change Set
+• add a next property that points to the new Change Set

 Update the Entry Point:

-- if this is the first Change Set published, add the
+• if this is the first Change Set published, add the first property in the entry point with:

-property to the change_set_uri - set the
+• set the id property to the change_set_uri

-property to the datetime the Change Set is being published
+• set the published property to the datetime the Change Set is being published

-- add or update the
+• add or update the last property in the Entry Point:

-property to the change_set_uri - set the
+• set the id property to the change_set_uri

-property to the datetime the Change Set is being published
+• set the published property to the datetime the Change Set is being published

 For each change create a separate Entity Change Activity document at the change_activity_uri with the same information used in the Change Set.

-7. Consuming Entity Change Sets
+B. Consuming Entity Change Sets

 Characteristics:

-- an entity will appear in the activity stream at most one time
+• an entity will appear in the activity stream at most one time

-- the first page of the stream has the most recent activities
+• the first page of the stream has the most recent activities

-- activities on a page are listed from newest to oldest
+• activities on a page are listed from newest to oldest

 Assumptions: